Procurement negotiation

 5. Submit multiple offers — Procurement negotiation is about finding a happy mid-point between two parties.
 By submitting multiple offers — each reflecting a slightly different agreement — you improve the chances of striking this balance.

-6. Include binding clauses — Commit your supplier to upholding their end of the agreement with contract clauses and warranties.
+6. Include binding level-of-service clauses — Commit your supplier to upholding their end of the agreement with contract clauses and warranties (SLAs).
 If circumstances change and the agreement can no longer be met, these clauses will ensure your business doesn’t suffer.

 7. Organize evaluation dates — You’ll want to arrange some dates for evaluating the success of the project — to see what’s working well, what isn’t, and how the overall partnership can be improved.
 These meetings are an opportunity for honest feedback and a chance to measure success, in line with the KPIs established during negotiations.

-How Vertice can assist contract negotiation in the procurement process
+How Vertice can assist contract negotiation in procurement process

 Vertice is an essential partner in procurement negotiation.
 Following a phase of strategic sourcing and supplier vetting, our customer purchasing teams will negotiate the best subscription price on your company’s behalf.